aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/piesplitcustompointcollection/_index.md

 | dataPoint | [IChartDataPoint](../../com.aspose.slides/ichartdatapoint) | Data point remove to. |

 **Returns:**
 boolean - true if item is successfully removed; otherwise, false.
-This method also returns false if item was not found in the System.Collections.Generic.List{T}.
+This method also returns false if item was not found in the System.Collections.Generic.List\{T\}.
 ### remove(int dataPointIndex) {#remove-int-}
 ```
 public final void remove(int dataPointIndex)